 MPOX

-A vaccine for people at risk of MPOX will be available if prescribed by a medical practitioner to people who meet eligibility criteria from Monday 16 January.
-Those initially eligible for the vaccine include:
+A vaccine for people at risk of MPOX is available if prescribed by a medical practitioner to people who meet the eligibility criteria.
+Those eligible for the vaccine are:

 • Close physical contacts of people infected with MPOX, such as sexual partners and people who live in the same household.

-• Gay, bisexual and other men who have sex with men (GBMSM) who have multiple sexual partners, and trans and cisgender women who are in intimate relationships with these eligible men.
+• Gay, bisexual and other men who have sex with men (MSM)

 What are the symptoms?